MrQauckQauck/Pi5-Local-Host-Dashboard/README.md

-# Local Host Dashboard - Raspberry Pi System Monitor
+# Local Host Dashboard - Raspberry Pi System Monitory

-A professional, web-based dashboard for monitoring Raspberry Pi 5 system metrics in real-time.
+web-based dashboard for monitoring Raspberry Pi 5 system metrics in real-time.
 Perfect for educational demonstrations and system administration.

+Over the last few years, I’ve been tinkering with Raspberry Pis and using them for various purposes, and all of them are running headless.
+This can make it difficult to monitor them, so I decided it would be fun to create a local web page to provide a faster way to check and see what’s going on with my Pis.

 <img width="1521" height="1073" alt="Screenshot 2025-11-30 at 17 12 06" src="https://github.com/user-attachments/assets/80fe0655-7aca-47fd-bc37-8c6834f6f64f" />